wds4/brainstorm/documents/relay-product-description.md

-<center>the Grapevine Relay</center>
+# <p align="center">The Grapevine Relay</p>

+## Alternate names

+the Grapevine Relay, the Tapestry Relay

 ## Product Description

+nostr relay + DVM + web of trust (+ integrated lightning wallet?)

 The Grapevine Relay is an open source personal nostr relay that harnesses web of trust to improve every aspect of your nostr experience.
-Your Grapevine Relay is a personal archive of nostr content, follows, zaps, likes, and any other data of interest to you; calculates web of trust scores according to the principles of the Tapestry protocol; and makes those scores readily available to nostr clients.
+Your Grapevine Relay is a personal archive of any and every piece of nostr content that you deem to be worth keeping.
+That includes follows, zaps, likes, and any other data used to calculate web of trust scores.
+The relay calculates web of trust scores according to the principles of the Tapestry protocol for several reasons:
+- It makes those scores readily available to nostr clients so that they can stratify content
+- Those scores help you decide which content is worth archiving and which is not
+- Those scores can be used to help you decide which npubs should and should not have access to your content

 ## Monetization